daotrungkien/mysql-modern-cpp/README.md

 	}
 ```

-Simple query and simple way to get back a single value:
+### Simple query and simple way to get back a single value
 ```cpp
 	auto row_count = my.query("select count(*) from person")
 						.get_value<int>();
 	cout << "Count: " << row_count << endl;
 ```

-Example of simple query without getting any value back using `exec()` (note that `query()` also works here but is less performant, as the returned `results` object when not stored is automatically destroyed):
+### Example of simple query without getting any value back using `exec()`
+Note that `query()` also works here but is less performant, as the returned `results` object when not stored is automatically destroyed.
 ```cpp
 	if (my.exec("update person set avatar = floor(rand()*10)"))
 		cout << "Successful" << endl;
 	else cout << "Failed" << endl;
 ```

-Queries can be passed using convenient printf-style, and optional type can be used to know whether the returned value is available:
+### Queries can be passed using convenient printf-style, and `optional` type can be used to know whether the returned value is available
 ```cpp
 	auto avg_weight = my.query("select avg(weight) from person where avatar >= %d or weight <= %f", 2, 70.5)
 						.get_value<optional<double>>();